jhvanderschee/hugocodex/content/en/posts/adding-analytics-to-your-hugo-website.md

 To get analytics in a Hugo Jamstack website, you can use one of the following approaches:

-- Third-party analytics tools such as Google Analytics, Mixpanel, or Piwik.
+- Third-party analytics tools such as Google Analytics or Matomo.
 These tools provide a tracking code that you can embed in your JAMstack website to collect user behavior data.
 - Custom server-side tracking: You can use a serverless function to track user behavior data and store it in a database.
 - Use an all-in-one service provider.